Reaction video

-A reaction video is a video in which people react to something.
-Videos showing the emotional reactions of people viewing television series episodes, film trailers and music videos are also numerous and popular on video hosting services such as YouTube.
-The depicted persons may or may not be aware that they are being recorded.
-In some cases, the video to which people react is shown within the reaction video, allowing the reaction video's viewers to see what is being reacted to.
+A reaction video, or a react video, is a video in which one or more persons react to something.
+Videos showing the emotional reactions, criticism or commentary of people viewing movies, television series episodes, film trailers, music videos, news, or other media are numerous and popular on online video hosting services such as YouTube and live-streaming services such as Twitch.
+The depicted persons may not even be aware that they are being recorded.
+In many cases, the video to which people are reacting is shown within the reaction video, letting viewers see what is being reacted to.

+The question of if, and when, reaction videos constitute a fair use of intellectual property, rather than an appropriation of the reacted-to content, and a copyright infringement, has generated controversy and is a subject of discussion and debate.

 History

-On television, reaction clips have for a long time been a feature of Japanese variety shows, showing celebrities and tarento reacting to video clips.
+On television, reaction clips have long been a feature of Japanese variety shows, showing tarento and other celebrities reacting to video clips.
 An evolution of earlier 1970s Japanese TV quiz shows that featured audience participants responding to questions, Fuji Television's Naruhodo!
 The World in 1981 introduced a format where a panel of celebrities and comedians watched brief videos and answered questions on the video.
 This eventually evolved into the "waipu" format, where a "waipu box" superimposed on the corner of the screen shows a celebrity or tarento reacting to a video clip.
 This reaction format is still widely used in Japanese variety shows, where it is the equivalent of a laugh track on American television shows.

-Online, one of the first viral reaction videos was that of a child reacting to the "Scary Maze Game" prank on YouTube in 2006.
+One of the first online viral reaction videos showed a child reacting to the "Scary Maze Game" prank on YouTube in 2006.
 Beginning in 2007, reaction videos began to proliferate on the Internet.
-Among their first topics were reactions to the scat fetish pornography trailer 2 Girls 1 Cup.
+Among their first topics were reactions to the shock video 2 Girls 1 Cup.
 By 2011, videos of people recording themselves reacting to film trailers had become a staple of services such as YouTube.
 The numerous reaction videos for particularly popular or shocking television events, such as the 2013 Game of Thrones episode "The Rains of Castamere", have themselves become the subject of commentary.

-In 2013, the British TV channel Channel 4 converted the reaction video format into a TV show through Gogglebox.
-In this reality show, families or groups of friends watching and discuss popular television broadcasts of the previous week in their own homes.
+In 2013, the British TV channel Channel 4 converted the reaction video format into a TV show, Gogglebox.
+In this reality show, families or groups of friends watch and discuss popular television broadcasts of the previous week in their own homes.
 The format was successful and spawned licensed adaptations in other television markets.